stevensouza/automon/examples/README.md

 Load Time Weaving (LTW) Invocation
 -----------------------------------

+Here is a short video that shows an example of LTW with Automon: [Automon demo](http://youtu.be/RdR0EdezS74)

 The following is an example of invoking a program with LTW:

 **java -Dorg.automon=sysout -Dorg.aspectj.weaver.loadtime.configuration=file:config/ajc-aop.xml -javaagent:libs/aspectjweaver.jar -classpath libs/automon-1.0.jar**:libs/playground-1.0.jar com.stevesouza.automon.annotations.AnnotationTester